Best Guide for Cybersecurity Degrees

 Students also will be required to complete general education courses whether they choose a bachelor’s or master’s degree program.
 A real popular choice for this career is a Master of Business Administration (MBA) with a concentration in Cyber Security, or Internet Security.

 U.S. Government Initiatives for Cyber Security Education

-With the backing of the federal government, the cyber security industry is expected to grow at a rapid pace.
-Market analysts anticipate (source) the cyber security industry market capitalization (source) to grow from around $65 billion in 2015 to around $150 billion by 2020 (source).
+With the backing of the federal government, the cybersecurity industry is expected to grow at a rapid pace.
+Market analysts anticipate the cybersecurity industry market capitalization (source) to grow from around $65 billion in 2015 to around $150 billion by 2020 (source).

 Online Cyber Security Degrees

 Cyber security students can also choose from different concentrations, for instance a bachelor’s degree in cybersecurity with a concentration in cyber crime investigations and forensics or a concentration in information assurance.

 Although very similar, the cyber crime investigations and forensics concentration focuses on teaching students how to gather evidence to help prosecute cyber criminals in cases like credit card theft, hacking or terrorism, among others.